MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **Measures page** enables you to define all the KPIs that best reflect your specific business performance and health.
+The **Measures** page enables you to define all the KPIs that best reflect your specific business performance and health.
 It can either be customer related measures such as *Lifetime Value*, or business health measures such as *Monthly Active Users*.
 Customer Insights provides an intuitive experience to build different types of measures, with a query builder wizard that doesn’t require the user to manually code or validate the query.

 Once defined, you can benefit from your measures in a variety of ways.
 For example:

-- Track your business health measures on your **Home page**
+- Track your business health measures on your **Home** page.
 - View customer measures for a specific customer as part of the **Customer Card**.
 See the **Customer Card Add-in section** to learn more.
-- Use to define a customer segment, using the **Segment Builder page.** See the **Segments section** to learn more.
+- Use to define a customer segment, using the **Segment Builder** page.
+See the **Segments section** to learn more.

 ## Step One: Choose between three measure types